diyhue/diyHue/.github/ISSUE_TEMPLATE/docker-bug-report.md

 A clear and concise description of what you expected to happen.

 **Logs**
 If applicable, provide output logs.
-These can be obtained via manually running HueEmulator3.py with `python3 HueEmulator3.py`.
+These can be obtained via running `docker logs diyHue`

+**Docker Info (please complete the following information):**
+ - Architecture: [e.g. x86, ARM]
+ - Docker image version: [e.g. latest, arm-05f043b]
+ - Hardware: [e.g. PC, Raspberry Pi 1/2/3/Zero]

 **Additional context**
 Add any other context about the problem here.